Biblical hermeneutics: Layers of meaning

-Christian biblical hermeneutics considers the original medium as well as what language says, supposes, doesn't say, and implies.
-David L. Barr states there are three obstacles that stand in the way of correctly interpreting the biblical writings: We speak a different language, we live approximately two millennia later, and we bring different expectations to the text.
+Christian biblical hermeneutics considers the original medium as well as what language says, supposes, does not say, and implies.
+David L. Barr states there are three obstacles that stand in the way of correctly interpreting the biblical writings: we speak a different language, we live approximately two millennia later, and we bring different expectations to the text.
 Additionally, Barr suggests that we approach the reading of the Bible with significantly different literary expectations than those in reading other forms of literature and writing.

 According to Vern Poythress, there are three general concepts to understand about any passage of Scripture.
-First, the original time and context, which includes the personal perspective of the writer, the normative perspective of the text itself, and the situational perspective of the original audience.
+First, the original time and context, which includes the personal perspective of the writer, the normative perspective of the text, and the situational perspective of the original audience.
 Second, it is necessary to understand the transmission of Scripture includes contemplating the message being sent through the text, taking into account the concerns of individual writers/translators as well as its broader role in the unraveling narrative of history.
 Finally, Poythress instructs interpreters to understand Scripture as "what God is saying now" to the individual as well as to the modern church.

 Henry A. Virkler argues that there are several types of analysis needed to identify what the author intended to communicate in the biblical passage: